You may be asked to comment on a patient's testamentary capacity where:

 - Kenward v Adams (1975), The Times, 20 November 1975

-This guidance was correct at publication 06/06/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 06/06/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.